What to Bring

-Because of its high altitude, keep in mind the need to use high factor sun protection at all times.
+Because of its high altitude, keep in mind the need to use high-factor sun protection at all times.

-For what to bring to Galápagos, please see here.
+Review what to bring to Galápagos.

 How much money should you bring with you?
 It depends on how tempted you will be by those beautiful Andean sweaters (about $25-35.00 each) or those woolen tapestries (about $40.00 each) and the inexpensive handicrafts.
 You may also want to do some traveling on free weekends.
-Normal spenders will survived with $300.00-$500.00.
+Normal spenders will survive with $300.00-$500.00.

 The easiest way to withdraw money is from ATMs.
 There is a machine inside the university that we recommend.
 Do not forget to let your bank know that you are traveling in Ecuador.